 So how do you grow that list?
 We’re glad you asked!

-Some of us still have PTSD from the popup ads of the early internet, but they’re still around and still incredibly useful—if used correctly.
+Some of us are still wary of popup ads from the early days of the internet.
+Popups have subsided a bit, but they’re still around and still incredibly useful—if used correctly.
 Consider these tactics:

 - Offer visitors a small discount, freebie or upgraded content (like an ebook or video) in exchange for their email.
 People love free stuff.